-We see the client in their home or the property they’re living in.
+We see our clients in their home or the property they’re living in.
 We service all types of properties and living arrangements, including group homes and residential aged care facilities.

-Our staff’s experience working with adults living with disabilities is extensive.
-It is part of our recruitment process to hire clinicians with experience and passion for the role.
+Our team are experienced with working with adults living with all types of disabilities.
+It is part of our recruitment process to hire clinicians with experience and passion for their role.